RLAlpha49/Anilist-API-Stuff/README.md

 - Option to exclude certain users from this list.
 - Option to unfollow these users.
 - Displays the number of followers, following, excluded IDs, and users not following back.
+- Allows you to add or edit excluded IDs.

 ### Get Users You Are Not Following Back

 This feature retrieves a list of users who are following you, but you are not following back.

 - Option to follow these users.
 - Displays the number of followers, following, and users you are not following back.